FerreroJeremy/PictiTab/README.md

 - The application is blocked for small screens (with an advertising redirection on the project's Github page)
 - Comments and documentation are translated into English

-## Coming soon...
+## ToDo

+- A wiki or a user guide on the GitHub
+- A help menu in the app linking to the online wiki
-- Use children's historic to improve predictions
+- Debug the improvement of predictions